 Pondera Arts Council has a board of 15 members who serve 3 year terms and may be reelected.
 Monthly noon hour meetings are held with members serving on various committees.
 There is a small membership fee and many people have made major donations each year.

 PAC sponsors many cultural and musical events year round in addition to bringing new movies to the Orpheum.
-From local talent variety shows to Shakespeare in the Park to Whoop-Up Days concerts, we strive to provide a wide range of events that will appeal to many in the community.
+From local talent variety shows to Shakespeare in the Park to concerts, we strive to provide a wide range of events that will appeal to many in the community.
+Pondera Arts Council makes a major contribution to the annual Conrad Whoop-Up Days by sponsoring a western-themed Friday night concert and the Rhubarb Festival.
+Approximately 100 pies are made and sold by PAC members and friends.

 PAC has become an important entity in the Conrad business community.
 PAC has a part- time theatre manager, theatre assistant and several other employees who are often high school students.